deanwampler/spark-scala-tutorial/README.markdown

 Registers the RDD as a temporary table in the Hive metadata store.
 A single process [Derby SQL](http://db.apache.org/derby/) database is used.
 It writes its data to a `metastore` directory in the current directory.
 The data is also cached in memory.

-Even though `verses` is an RDD, an "implicit" conversion imported from `sqlc` (`SQLContext`) converts it to a The actual method is defined on `org.apache.spark.sql.SchemaRDD`, which provides the `registerAsTable` method.
+Even though `verses` is an RDD, an "implicit" conversion imported from `sqlc` (`SQLContext`) converts it to a The actual method is defined on `org.apache.spark.sql.SchemaRDD`, which provides the `registerTempTable` method.

 The call to `sql` was imported from the `sqlc` (`SQLContext`) instance.
 We can write a SQL query and the results are returned as a new RDD!
 We then `collect` it into an `Array[Verse]` and then print each line.